Department of Home Affairs (South Africa): Budget

-In the 2010 national budget, the department received an appropriation of 5,719.6 million rand, and had 9,375 employees.
+The Department was allocated a 2025/26 budget of R11 billion.

 Criticisms

 A report by the country's Public Service Commission found that the Department of Home Affairs accounted for 22 of the 260 financial misconduct cases for national departments in 2008/9.

 In May 2010 it was reported that the Department of Home Affairs had not paid its bill to the Government Printing Works, leading to a delay in the issuance of new passports, and that the department faced lawsuits from "people erroneously declared dead, people whom they failed to issue with identity documents and others arrested after their IDs were used in a fraudulent manner".
 In the same year, the department was being sued for R 5 billion for various breaches of terms and contracts.